jenkins-docs/simple-java-maven-app/README.md

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with command that are executed when Jenkins processes the "Deliver" stages of yours Pipeline.
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with command that are executed when Jenkins processes the "Deliver" stage of yours Pipeline.